grueneschweiz/docs.gruene.ch/docs/2-8-navigation.md

 1. In the [backend](1-2-terms.md#backend) goto **Design** (1) **> Menus** (2).
 1. Select the navigation you want to edit (3) and click _select_ (4).
 Generally you want to edit the _main-navigation_.
-1. To add a page, expand the page accordion element on the right (5), tick the page you want to add (7) and click _Add to Menu_ (8).
-If the page isn't in the list click _View All_ to browser the full list (6).
+1. To add a page, expand the page accordion element on the left (5), tick the page you want to add (7) and click _Add to Menu_ (8).
+If the page isn't in the list click _View All_ to browse the full list (6).
-1. The page is now added to the bottom of your link list.
+1. The page is now appended to the bottom of your link list.
 Drag it into the right order (9) and the right hierarchy (10).
-1. When expanding the newly added navigation entry (11) you, you can customize its label in the menu or remove it.
+1. When expanding the newly added navigation entry (11) you, you can customize it's label in the menu or remove it.
 1. Finally you have to save the changes (12).

 > **Note**: Limit the number of top level menu entries to a maximum of five.